betterwithdata/dnikit/docs/introspectors/model_introspection/network_compression.rst

 General Usage
 -------------

-Assuming a :func:`pipeline <dnikit.base.pipeline>` has been
+Assuming a :func:`pipeline <deepview.base.pipeline>` has been
 set up to produce responses from a model,
-:class:`PFA <dnikit.introspectors.PFA>` can be run like so:
+:class:`PFA <deepview.introspectors.PFA>` can be run like so:

 .. code-block:: python

-   from dnikit.introspectors import PFA
+   from deepview.introspectors import PFA

    producer = ...  # pipeline setup here